Web Video: Lazy Game Reviews

 - He had to turn off the sound when reviewing Vette! because revving engine was done through the PC speaker which he describes as "instant ear rape".

 - Hiroshima as a Unit of Measure: Whenever possible, he measures devices using completely nonsensical items for scale.
-For example, when reviewing the Compaq Contura Aero, it was the same width as a PSP candy case and the length of a set of large keys.
+For example, when reviewing the Compaq Contura Aero, it was the same width as a PSP candy case and the length of a set of large keys, as in the kind used to open doors.

 - Lame Pun Reaction: